Colorado Payment for Automatic Colorado Extension for Estates or Trusts

 The IRS, and many states, impose an estate tax on the transfer of cash and property between a decedent and their beneficiaries.
 These taxes generally only apply to estates over a certain size threshold, generally several million dollars, and therefore only affects the largest few percent of estates in the United States.

 Historical Past-Year Versions of Colorado Form 105

-We have a total of six past-year versions of Form 105 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Form 105 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Colorado Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.